Iceball457/Mythweaver/Shield.md

-Shields grant the combat [[./Action|Action]] "Raise a Shield" which grants a pool of [[./Absorption Points|Absorption Points]] equal to the shield stats.
+Shields grant the combat [Action](./Action.md) "Raise a Shield" which grants a pool of [Absorption Points](./Absorption%20Points.md) equal to the shield stats.

-When a shield is [[./Shred|Shredded]], the amount of absorption points granted is reduced by the shred value.
+When a shield is [Shredded](./Shred.md), the amount of absorption points granted is reduced by the shred value.